 HISTORY OF THE FACULTY

-The earliest move towards establishing an autonomous Faculty of Biological Sciences was made in the 1966/67 session, when a Division of Biological Sciences was created within the Faculty of Science.
+The earliest move towards establishing an autonomous Faculty of Biological Sciences was made in the 1966/67 session, when a Division of Biological Science was created within the Faculty of Sciences.
 In the new arrangement, the departments of Botany and Zoology co-existed with the newly created units of Microbiology, Biochemistry and Pharmacy within the Division of Biological Sciences.
-These three units were to become full-fledged departments in the 1970/71 session.
+These three units were to become full fledged departments in the 1970/71 session.
 Soon after, in the 1973/74 session, the division of Biological Sciences was upgraded and renamed the Faculty of Biological Sciences, while still retaining Pharmacy as a department.
 As part of the efforts aimed at creating an independent Faculty of Pharmacy, the faculty was renamed the Faculty of Biological and Pharmaceutical Sciences in the 1976/77 academic year.